 This is a question I have been asked by anti-Masons and non-Masons alike...although mostly by the former.
 Not meaning to sound hostile, but being completely honest, this question is one of the most annoying asked me concerning Freemasonry not because it's bad to ask questions, but, more often than not, it is meant as an attempt to discredit a Mason if they are challenging a myth or lie about Freemasonry.
-However, to me, it is an indication of one's ignorance, whether innocently or intentionally, concerning how Freemasonry is structured not only in the degrees of Freemasonry but it in hierarchy and governance of the Craft.
+However, to me, it is an indication of one's ignorance, whether innocently or intentionally, concerning how Freemasonry is structured not only in the degrees of Freemasonry but it in the hierarchy and governance of the Craft.
 The purpose of this article will be to discuss this misconception.

 To start off, as Freemasons, we do not use "level" as an indication of one's progress through Freemasonry.
 For the Blue Lodge and several other concordant/appendant bodies of Freemasonry, the term used is "degree", but you sometimes see "order" or "grade" used.
 A degree can be defined as "one of the progressive stages of advancement in the lodge and conferred using a ritual ceremony" (paraphrasing off of Chris Hodapp's definition).

 Freemasonry does use the term "level", but it is used in a different context.
 In Freemasonry, the Level is a symbol of equality and in old times was used by Operative Freemasonry to prove horizontals.
-It is used in Speculative Freemasonry as the jewel of the Senior Warden and symbolizes equality which is contradictory this misconception where many think degree equates to rank.
+It is used in Speculative Freemasonry as the jewel of the Senior Warden and symbolizes equality which is contradictory to this misconception where many think degree equates to rank.

 How Freemasonry is Structured